Pyomo/pyomo/doc/OnlineDocs/tutorial_examples.rst

 Additional Pyomo tutorials and examples can be found at the following links:

-`Prof. Jeffrey Kantor's Pyomo Cookbooks
+`Prof. Jeffrey Kantor's Pyomo Cookbook
 <https://jckantor.github.io/ND-Pyomo-Cookbook/>`_

 `Pyomo Gallery